U.S. extends COVID vaccine requirements for non-citizens at land borders

 Register now for FREE unlimited access to Reuters.com

-WASHINGTON, April 21 (Reuters) - The Biden administration said Thursday it is extending a requirement that non-U.S. citizens crossing land or ferry terminals at the U.S.-Mexico and U.S.-Canada borders must be vaccinated against COVID-19.
+WASHINGTON (Reuters) - The Biden administration on Thursday said it was extending a requirement that non-U.S. citizens crossing land or ferry terminals at the U.S.-Mexico and U.S.-Canada borders must be vaccinated against COVID-19.

 Register now for FREE unlimited access to Reuters.com